The Trust School Improvement Model – 2020/2021

 New schools joining the Trust

 A baseline assessment is undertaken during the due diligence process to establish overall school performance against national benchmarks and Trust KPIs.
 A review of published data together with the school’s latest in-year data is undertaken along with a review of the school improvement plan and latest SEF.
-The Trust will evaluate whether a broad and balanced curriculum is in place, that is effective and appropriate.
+The Trust will evaluate whether a broad and balanced curriculum is in place that is effective and appropriate.
 All schools joining the Trust will be welcomed into the collaborative family with a role in supporting school improvement across the Trust.
 Where a school has been identified as a capacity taker through the due diligence process, the Trust will use its central capacity (see appendix 2) to support rapid school improvement.
-In addition, the Trust when appropriate, will commission support from other MATs and individual specialists in order to take swift action and implement strategies to make a positive impact on educational outcomes.
+In addition, when appropriate, the Trust will commission support from other MATs and individual specialists in order to take swift action and implement strategies to make a positive impact on educational outcomes.